Redditor Gets Blasted Online For Threatening To Kick Out Her Roommate For Kissing Her Best Friend

 Reddit

 When faced with a perceived threat to their social circle, individuals can react defensively.
-According to social psychology research, such reactions are often fueled by a fear of abandonment or loss, which can trigger aggressive responses.
+Such reactions are often fueled by a fear of abandonment or loss, which can trigger aggressive responses.

 Understanding these underlying fears can help individuals communicate more effectively, rather than resorting to threats or ultimatums.